hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Shameless buffoons you see at penny shows;
 >
-> To those who read, this may, like Turner's blacking,
+> To those who read, this may, like Turner's[^51] blacking,
 >
 > Reflect professor's face, and cure his cracking.

->
+[^51]: Turner, the blacking-maker, in order to show the superior qualify of his blacking, has introduced into his bills, prints, representing a man's having himself by a well shined boot, instead of a dressing-glass, and a cat alarmed at the reflection of her own image in another boot of brilliant polish.

 > Another dancing anecdote I've heard,
 >
 > Which, although true, is equally absurd;